Compania Cervecerias Unidas, S. – Consensus Indicates Potential -4.7% Downside

-Compania Cervecerias Unidas, S. found using ticker (CCU) now have 4 analysts covering the stock.
-The analyst consensus points to a rating of ‘Hold’.
-The target price ranges between 14 and 11.5 with the average target price sitting at 12.63.
-Given that the stocks previous close was at 13.25 this indicates there is a potential downside of -4.7%.
-There is a 50 day moving average of 11.7 and the 200 day moving average is 12.19.
-The company has a market cap of $2,550m.
-Find out more information at: https://www.ccu.cl
+Compania Cervecerias Unidas, S. with ticker code (CCU) have now 4 analysts in total covering the stock.
+The consensus rating is ‘Hold’.
+The target price ranges between 14 and 11.5 calculating the mean target price we have 12.63.
+Given that the stocks previous close was at 13.25 this would imply there is a potential downside of -4.7%.
+The 50 day MA is 11.95 and the 200 day moving average is 12.15.
+The market capitalisation for the company is $2,452m.
+Visit the company website at: https://www.ccu.cl

 You can now share this on Stocktwits, just click the logo below and add the ticker in the text to be seen.